newrelic/entity-definitions/docs/relationships/candidate_relationships.md

 ## Lookups

-Lookups define the rules for the category.
-Each lookup specifies the entityTypes related to the category.
+Lookups define the rules for the category and specify the entity types related to it.
-During the lookup process, only the specified entityTypes will be inspected.
+These rules are used during the lookup process to inspect only entities on the specified entity types, allowing for a targeted search for a specific entity type.

 ## Tags